 Feeling the Chill in Sapa

-Our next few days were spent mainly holed up in a cold damp hotel in Sapa with no heating and condensation running down the walls of our room while the rain fell relentlessly.
+Our next few days were spent mainly holed up in a cold damp hotel in Sapa.
+In addition to there being no heating, condensation ran down the walls of our room while the rain fell relentlessly.
 Even the staff were wrapped up in coats, woolly hats and scarves!
 We went down to breakfast on the first morning and ordered got drinks to warm up.
 The friendly Manager brought over coffees announcing ‘hot coffee!’
 It was so cold and strong that even T couldn’t drink it!
 The omelettes were in fact, fried eggs.
 It was like the Fawlty Towers, Vietnam-style but instead of being annoyed, we managed to see the humorous side to it all.

 The Bizarre Dragons Jaw Hill